 Delta, American in White House talks to receive government support

-Delta Air Lines and American Air Lines are in talks with the U.S. government about potential assistance, the two carriers said on Friday.
+Delta Air Lines and American Air Lines are in talks with the U.S. government about potential assistance amid a dramatic drop-off in air travel demand due to the coronavirus outbreak, the two carriers said on Friday.
 Airlines are reeling from a plunge in bookings and traffic, as the fast-spreading coronavirus pandemic prompts travel restrictions and event cancellations around the world.

-Delta CEO Ed Bastian told employees on Friday he was forgoing his entire salary this year and cutting 40% of capacity in the coming months, the largest in the airline's history, in addition to pursuing aid.
-"We are in discussions with the White House and Congress regarding the support they can provide to help us through this period," Bastian said in a memo seen by Reuters.
+Delta CEO Ed Bastian told employees on Friday he is cutting 40% of capacity in the coming months, the largest in the airline's history, in addition to pursuing aid.
+The airline also confirmed it will soon halt all flights to continental Europe for the next 30 days.
+"We are in discussions with the White House and Congress regarding the support they can provide to help us through this period," Bastian said in a memo released by the airline, adding he was forgoing his salary this year.
+"The speed of the demand fall-off is unlike anything we've seen."

+American Airlines is also in discussions, a spokeswoman said.
+Airlines and their trade association met with senior White House aides on Thursday to discuss the mounting crisis, three people briefed on the matter said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)